-LPSC is the record owner of 41.0% and 40.8% of the Company's issued and outstanding Common Stock, excluding treasury stock, at December 31, 1997, and the Record Date, respectively.
+LPSC is the record owner of 40.5% of the Company's issued and outstanding Common Stock, excluding treasury stock, at December 31, 1998, and the Record Date.
 In August 1997, the ownership of LPSC was transferred to Vishay/LPSC, a newly formed joint venture between the Lite-On Group and Vishay.
 Vishay holds a 65% interest in the joint venture, and the Lite-On Group holds the other 35%.

-During the years ended December 31, 1997 and 1996, approximately 32% and 28%, respectively, of the purchases of products for resale by the Company, amounting to approximately \$15,630,000 and \$10,403,000, respectively, were from LPSC.
-These products, which were also available generally from other sources, were purchased in transactions negotiated at prices competitive with prices charged by other vendors of similar products in similar quantities.
-There are no special or exclusive trading agreements or understandings between the Company and LPSC, other than the Company's marketing agreement with LPSC.
+During the years ended December 31, 1998 and 1997, approximately 25% and 32%, respectively, of the purchases of products for resale by the Company, amounting to approximately \$12,320,000 and \$15,630,000, respectively, were from Vishay/LPSC.
+These products, which were also available generally from other sources, were negotiated at prices competitive with prices charged by other vendors of similar products in similar quantities.
+There are no special or exclusive trading agreements or understandings between the Company and LPSC, other than the Company's previously filed marketing agreement with LPSC.

 In February 1996, the Company announced an agreement with FabTech whereby the Company may purchase processed wafers used in the manufacture of several types of discrete semiconductors.
 The Company has provided FabTech with approximately \$2.5 million in working capital to be used in upgrading, reconfiguring, and starting up operations at an existing wafer fabrication facility located in Lee's Summit, Missouri.
-The Company receives interest from FabTech on the \$2.5 million advance at a rate equal to the Company's current cost of capital.
-FabTech is a wholly-owned subsidiary of LPSC.
+The Company earns interest from FabTech on the \$2.5 million advance at a rate equal to the Company's current cost of capital.
+FabTech is a wholly-owned subsidiary of Vishay/LPSC.